kajetansw/kajetan-dev-blog/content/posts/2019/08/how-i-started-learning-functional-programming/index.md

 ---

-## 🏆 BONUS 🏆
+## (Optional) Bonus materials for TypeScript developers

-> This section contains bonus materials for every fan of TypeScript that wants to see how to start with FP in TS.
+This section contains bonus materials for every fan of TypeScript that wants to see how to start with FP in TS.

-> ⚠️ Warning <br/> I suggest getting familiar with basic principles of FP, e.g. by reading or watching above materials, before you dive into those below.
+> ⚠️ I suggest getting familiar with basic principles of FP, e.g. by reading or watching above materials, before you dive into those below.

 **\>> [`fp-ts`](https://github.com/gcanti/fp-ts)**